hci-lab-um/web-ssvep-stimuli-generators/README.md

    <button data-frequency="8.57" data-dark-color="0,0,0,1" data-light-color="1,1,1,1" data-phase-shift="0">Content</button>
 ```

+### Begin Stimuli Generation
-You can then select your HTML elements from the page and begin using them as stimuli:
+To begin stimuli generation, you must select your HTML elements and add to the manager
 ```html
 <script type="module">